soconne339/code_institute_project1/readme.md

 # User Stories

  1. As a new user I was able to find the information I needed - Male Age 30
- 2. As a new user I found the logo overpowering and the colour scheme wasn't to my taaste - Female age 38.
+ 2. As a new user I found the logo overpowering and the colour scheme wasn't to my taste - Female age 38.
  3. As a new user, I was able to find exactly the information I require.
 I would have preferred the signup form to be more visible. - Male age 72